shenely/planet_shenely/README.md

 cd ./planet_shenely
 python setup.py sdist
 ```
-The distribution will be packaged as a *.tar.gz (.zip on Windodes) by default.
+The distribution will be packaged as a *.tar.gz (.zip on Windows) by default.

 Go to the dist/ directory and use pip to install the package:
 ```bash